mpous/IoTWorkshop/README.md

 This is the picture of the Arduino shield with the sensors [http://www.flickr.com/photos/23124942@N03/7521441354/in/photostream/] by @tamberg

+If anyone wants to adapt it introduce your Cosm key.

-This exercise was done during the IoT Workshop @ Zurich 7/7/2012.
+This code was done during the IoT Workshop @ Zurich 7/7/2012.